 A decade ago, VPN servers were quite expensive.
 Only corporate and government employees were using them.
 But in the past few years, the price of VPN servers has dropped– and the demand for VPNs has skyrocketed.
 As a result of these factors, today’s consumers don’t have to pay nearly as much to use VPNs.

 Today, VPNs are downright cheap.
 Plus, AddonHQ readers can enjoy a 25% discount when they sign up for IPVanish.
-With the savings you will get with our coupon, your monthly service fee will be less than the price of a hamburger.

 Here are a few more features that helped IPVanish earn our official recommendation: